 In a rare Sunday session, the Senate voted to limit debate on a measure to reauthorize the U.S. Export-Import Bank.
 The Senate voted 67 to 26 to invoke cloture on the amendment to a multi-year highway funding bill.

 Stocks moved notably lower at the start of trading on Monday, extending the downward trend seen over the past several sessions.
 The major averages have climbed off their lows since the open but remain in negative territory.

 Japanese gaming giant Nintendo Co.
 Ltd. is planning to foray into the health industry with a sleep monitoring device, according to members of video game forum NeoGAF, who discovered the patent application submitted by Nintendo for a sleep monitoring device.
 However, it is not known when Nintendo is planning to actually launch the sleep monitoring device.

-Following the pullback seen in the previous month, the Commerce Department released a report on Tuesday showing that U.S. new home sales rebounded by more than expected in the month of April.
+After reporting a sharp drop in new orders for U.S. manufactured durable goods in the previous month, the Commerce Department released a report on Monday showing that orders rebounded strongly in the month of June.

 Stocks are likely to come under pressure in early trading on Monday, extending the steep downward move seen last week.
 The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 121 points.

 Germany's business morale unexpectedly improved in July after concerns due to the uncertainty regarding Greece and its future in euro eased, results of a key survey revealed Monday.
 The Ifo Business Climate Index for German trade and industry rose to 108 from June's revised 107.5, a four month-low.
 Economists had expected the measure to edge up a point from June's 107.4 original score.